szoio/szoio.github.io/_posts/2018-11-10-redux-patterns-and-principles.md

 ```

 So beyond a certain point, we never need to expose the data with any flags, we simply pass the *valid data* to the data fetcher, and *all data* to the renderer.

+Regarding actions, we have actions of two distinct types: *Update* actions, and *invalidate* actions.
+These actions affect mutually exclusive items in the data store.

 Finally, we consider when rendering needs to take place.
 It should be as simple as selecting a subset of the redux store, and rendering when this data changes.
 This is in the `shouldComponentUpdate` lifecycling method.
 But what does it mean when the data changes?
 JavaScript doesn't by default do deep comparisons.
 We could use one of the 3rd party tools available, or roll our own to do it.
 But a better option is to do a small amount of extra work in the reducer.